talshva/IOT-Final-Project/README.md

 - [CircuitPython firmware for ESP32-CAM](https://circuitpython.org/board/esp32cam/)
 - MicroPython firmware on Raspberry Pi Pico W
-- Libraries for interfacing with I2C LCD and RFID on Pico W -InfluxDB and Grafana for data visualization
+- Libraries for interfacing with I2C LCD and RFID on Pico W
+- InfluxDB and Grafana for data visualization

 ## Setup and Configuration